General tolerances in plastics processing

 except that ....

-• Mould temperature also varies the shrinkage (and also the potential deformation of the parts)
+- Mould temperature also varies the shrinkage (and also the potential deformation of the parts)

 Since shrinkage is expressed as % of the length, it is immediately clear that the tolerance will also be proportional to the length of the product...(just as is the case for a geometric tolerance in mechanics, which is proportional to the dimension).....
-This being said, we have already destroyed the concept of general tolerance to ± 0.2!
+This being said, we have already bent the concept of general tolerance to ± 0.2!

 How ISO 20457 works